Safe Kids Fayette County is a childhood injury prevention program led by Kentucky Children’s Hospital in Lexington, Kentucky.

 Safe Kids Fayette County Kentucky Children's Hospital 1000 South Limestone StreetLexington KY 40536

-Safe Kids Fayette County is a network of community partners dedicated to preventing accidental injuries to children by stimulating changes in attitudes, behavior and the environment.
+Safe Kids Fayette County is a network of community partners dedicated to preventing accidental injuries to children of all ages by stimulating changes in attitudes, behavior and the environment.
 We empower families and neighborhood communities to create safe environments, conduct research and advocate for effective laws.

 The work of Safe Kids is accomplished by countless hours of service provided by our team of devoted volunteers.